ninoseki/sbom-workshop/docs/challenges/rust_runtime_sbom.md

 ```

 > **Note**
-> This commands do not work in the dev container.
+> cargo and rust-audit-info are not installed in the dev container.

 ### By `objcopy`